scoconno/scoconno.github.io/metaphysics/parmenides/text.md

 ---
 layout: metweekly
-title: Parmenides' Challenge
+title: On Nature

 ---

-Note that I have divided the text into chunks, added some titles, and notes to help us read it.
+(Note that I have divided the text into chunks, added some titles, and notes to help us read it.
 I also labelled a few of the most important lines for easy reference.
-Obviously, none of these markings are in the original.
+Obviously, none of these markings are in the original.)

 ## The Introductory Phase